Home » Best Time to Visit » Istanbul in 2025: When’s the Ideal Time to Go?

 Autumn (September to November)

 As September approaches, the sun dials down its blazing heat.
 The trees in Istanbul also turn a crisp, yellowish tone, indicating the start of fall.
 The changing foliage over time adds wonderful golden hues to the landscapes, and the cooler air feels refreshing.
-This is truly a pleasant time to visit Istanbul as the weather has a blend of stunning sceneries and outdoor views that can be enjoyed comfortably.
+This is truly a pleasant time to visit Istanbul, as the weather has a blend of stunning scenery and outdoor views that can be enjoyed comfortably.
 Autumn is also a shoulder season.
 This means fewer crowds and cheaper travel.
 If you want to go sightseeing without being sweltered, these three months are perfect for you.
 The weather is especially nice between mid-September and mid-November.

 Winter (December to February)